Gyurus/conky-system-set/README.md

 - **Temperature Monitoring**: Includes fallbacks for various sensor types
 - **Network Flexibility**: Works with both wired and wireless interfaces
 - **Auto-Start**: Configures automatic startup on login
+- **Dynamic Versioning**: Version number is read from VERSION file for easy maintenance

 ---